Elite-5/ChatServer/README.md

 # ChatServer

-Our main objective was to creat a lan messenger an easy to use  lan messaging application .for safe secure and  intraoffice communication.
-External users cant use the lan . the office chat will be more secure in lan chat messenger .  than public messenger.
-We also ensure that the privacy of people is not compromised by not saving there messages.
-Anonymous chatting is  not allowed.
+Looking at the global scenario, In today’s time privacy is of utmost importance.
+For official works so Many people fear that certain apps hinder privacy while conversation.
+We planned our project by Keeping in mind to develop a software which will allow users to chat without hindering their privacy.
+Our main objective was to create a LAN messenger an easy-to-use LAN messaging application for safe secure and intraoffice communication.
+The office chat will be more secure in LAN chat messenger than public messenger.